Key Takeaways:

 Sometimes, a bad or blurry picture on TV is caused by small problems that are easy to fix.
 Before you try complicated steps, it is better to check the basics first.

-1. Check the cables
+1. Check HDMI and other cables

 Loose or damaged cables can make the screen look blurry or flicker.
 Make sure all cables are pushed in tight.
 If a cable looks bent or worn out, replace it with a new one.